• Skip to primary navigation

 Interview with Dr. Alan Chu

-Sports Degrees Online recently had the chance to interview Professor Alan Chu, PhD, CMPC, of the University of Wisconsin-Green Bay.
+Sports Degrees Online recently had the chance to interview Professor Alan Chu, PhD, CMPC, of the University of North Carolina Greensboro.
 Dr. Chu tells the story of how he found his way into Sport Psychology and shares his thoughts on the growing awareness of mental health issues in sport, his research on social agents and motivation, and more.

 About Dr. Alan Chu

-Dr. Tsz Lun (Alan) Chu (PhD, CMPC) is the Chair of the Sport, Exercise, and Performance Psychology Program at UWGB.
+Dr. Tsz Lun (Alan) Chu (PhD, CMPC) is an Associate Professor of Applied Sport Psychology at UNC Greensboro.
 He earned his PhD from the University of North Texas in Educational Psychology.

 Interview